Best Fitbit 2020: which is the best Fitbit fitness tracker for you?

-The San Francisco-based company is renowned for its smart, rugged wearables and high-quality fitness-tracking software.
+Over the past few years, the San Francisco-based company has become renowned for its smart, rugged wearables and high-quality fitness-tracking software.
 But the best Fitbit really does depend on what you will be using it for - and because of this, there is something of a burgeoning range.

 There are seven models in the current Fitbit family, which range from compact wristbands to full-blown smartwatches complete with smartphone notification support.
 There’s even a Fitbit that’s been specifically designed for kids.
 We’ve also included a unique older model that might still be of interest to some people.

 You can’t go wrong with any Fitbit, but it’s worth reflecting upon what exactly you want from a fitness wearable, as well as what your budget is.
 Here, then, is a rundown of the best Fitbit wearables currently on the market and what each one can do for you.

 - If you want a new fitness tracker, you should also check out our best running watches list and our best fitness trackers guide.

 Think of a Fitbit, and you’ll probably be thinking of the Fitbit Charge.
 It has that subtle yet iconic fitness band design.
 Now in its third iteration, the Fitbit Charge 3 packs in a heart rate tracker, a water-proof body, and a crisp touchscreen display 40% larger than before.
 You still don’t get built-in GPS though, so you’ll need to take your phone out with you for the full location tracking effect.